loneicewolf/kali_vm_install/live_post/readme.md

 - `super` -> `window manager tweaks` -> `Accessibility` -> `Key used to grab and move windows: CHANGE Super TO Alt`
+- `user terminal:  sudo apt update   &&  sudo apt autoremove  &&  sudo apt install terminator`
+- Note! if you get an error in apt(this dep. on what error) but if time,repo error: (explain this later) `set time to your time`